Abhishek-choubey3006/Hrms_Docker/README.md

-If you Want to Run on localmachine follw step:
+If you Want to Run on localmachine follow step:
 1. setting.py -> Database{ HOST = "localhost} change host = db to localhost it will run